-Jim Jones identified with the African– and Native Americans in his congregations, and often described everyone in Peoples Temples – himself included – as part of the nation’s oppressed populations of blacks, browns, Indians, and Asians.
+There is no evidence to suggest that Jim Jones was anything but Caucasian.
+Nevertheless, the leader of Peoples Temple made it a hallmark of his ministry to identify with the African– and Native Americans in his congregations, and often described everyone in the Temple – himself included – as part of the nation’s oppressed populations of blacks, browns, Indians, and Asians.
 To make his point – as figurative as it was – he often described himself and everyone who followed him as “niggers” to distinguish themselves from those who have power and make the rules.

 “Oh, yes, you’re a nigger,” he said in an address in 1976.
 “I’m a nigger.… I don’t care if you’re an Italian nigger, or you’re Jewish or an Indian, the only people that’re getting anything in this country are the people that got the money, baby.”